-The next offering of CRIM 3345 will span the Winter and Summer 2023 semesters with registration in the Winter, 2023 semester.
+The next offering of CRIM 3345 will span the Winter and Summer 2025 semesters with registration in the Winter, 2025 semester.
 Please note that in order to be eligible for enrollment in CRIM 3345, students must meet the following requirements:

-- Completion of CRIM 2140 (Interviewing and Professional Skills) - Admission into the Bachelor of Arts in Applied Criminology program - Approval from the Practicum Coordinator by August 31st, 2022
+- Completion of CRIM 2140 (Interviewing and Professional Skills) - Admission into the Bachelor of Arts in Applied Criminology program - Approval from the Practicum Coordinator by August 31st, 2024

-If you are eligible and interested in registering for CRIM 3345 for the Winter 2023 semester, you are encouraged to contact the Practicum Coordinator.
+If you are eligible and interested in registering for CRIM 3345 for the Winter 2025 semester, you are encouraged to contact the Practicum Coordinator, Dr. Andrew Reid andrew.reid@douglascollege.ca

 Note: CRIM 3345 has restricted enrollment that must be completed in person with the Practicum Coordinator.
 Only those students who meet all requirements will be eligible to enroll.
 Preference will be given to students who are closest to completing their BAACRIM degree requirements.
-The deadline to receive approval from the Practicum Coordinator is August 31st, 2022.
+The deadline to receive approval from the Practicum Coordinator is August 31st, 2024.